-We love callas because of their versatility as great bed flowers, potted plants, and – of course! – Bouq flowers.
+We love callas because of their versatility as great bed flowers, potted plants, and – of course! – flowers from The Bouqs.
 Not only are they fairly easy to grow, but certain hybrids come in countless bright, candy colors sure to wow any guest or Bouq recipient.

 Fair warning, though – you’ll want to keep calla lilies away from children and furry friends!
 They’re toxic to pets and humans who ingest any part of the plant.